amiller/redblackmerkle/README.md

 - proofofthroughput.py: a general construction of proofs-of-throughput.
 Several examples are given, especially one using the select() function of an <code>AuthSelectRedBlackTree</code>.

+- toycoin.py: a simple version of Bitcoin based on storing the 'unspent coins' in an <code>AuthSelectRedBlackTree</code>

 Illustrations
 =============